Information for research subjects

 It is possible to choose to only participate in certain parts of the study.

 As a first step, you will receive the information about the research project on this page and you can give your consent to participate in the study.
-If you are interested in participating and give your consent, you will then make an appointment for an anonymous screening interview via text-based chat or voice call.
+If you are interested in participating and give your consent, you will then make an appointment for an anonymous screening interview via text-based chat.
 The purpose of the interview is to give you the opportunity to ask questions about the study and for the researcher to see that you meet the criteria for participation.
 The interview takes about 45 minutes.
 If you meet the criteria, you will be asked to confirm your informed consent to participate in the research project Bridge, which means that you are accepted into the study.

 Once you have been admitted to the study, at the end of the screening interview you will be offered to participate in the "Culture Formulation Interview" (CFI) where you will have the opportunity to talk about how you perceive your problem, and about your experience of seeking help and support to deal with problems related to your sexual interest in children and your use of CSAM.
 The chat interview takes about 60 minutes.